-- When looking at studies with ‘positive’ results of canola oil (such as studies confirming claims of canola oil lowering cholesterol, etc.,) these studies are usually funded by such companies as the Canola Council of Canada.
+- When looking at studies with ‘positive’ results of canola oil (such as studies confirming claims of canola oil lowering cholesterol, etc.,) they are usually funded by such companies as the Canola Council of Canada.

 - Too many packaged, processed foods have canola oil listed as one of its ingredients, because it is cheap and the hydrogenated oils increase products’ shelf life – thereby increasing profits for companies.

 - Too many polyunsaturated oils – especially in the form of commercial vegetable oils – are in the form of double unsaturated omega 6-linoleic acid, with very little of vital triple unsaturated omega 3-linolenic acid.
 Too much omega 6 in the diet creates an imbalance that can interfere with the production of prostaglandins (hormone like substances that are produced by the cells of the body and have many important functions, including promoting inflammation, pain, fever; supporting the blood clotting function of platelets; and protecting the lining of the stomach from the damaging effects of acid.)
 This disruption can result in increased tendency to form blood clots, inflammation, high blood pressure, digestive tract irritation, depressed immune function, sterility, cancer and weight gain.